 Award details and nomination procedures:

 What form will the award take?

-The award is a framed scroll bearing the name of the individual/s or organisation and an award of £150.00 to go towards future projects.
-This will be presented at the Annual Town Meeting every April
+The award is a certificate bearing the name of the individual/s or organisation and an award of £150.00 to go towards future projects.

 Who can make a nomination?